Runbook Examples

 Step 4: Deploy Previous Version

-- Run deployment script with old version
+- Run deployment with old version

 - Monitor deployment progress